 Castle of Beynac, Périgord © French Moments

-Not exactly in Périgord but in neighbouring Quercy, here’s the amazing village of Rocamadour.
+Not precisely in Périgord but in neighbouring Quercy, here’s the fantastic village of Rocamadour.

 Rocamadour viewed from L’Hospitalet © French Moments